zdharma-continuum/zinit-package-fzf/README.md

 # Download with the bin-gem-node annex-utilizing ice list FROM GIT REPOSITORY
 zplugin pack"bgn" git for fzf

+# Download the binary from the Github releases (like from'gh-r' ice)
+zplugin pack"binary" for fzf

+# Download the binary from the Github releases and install via Bin-Gem-Node shims
+zplugin pack"bgn-binary" for fzf
 ```

 ## Default Profile